International Tennis Federation: Billie Jean King Cup

 The Billie Jean King Cup is an annual team event organized by the ITF in women's tennis, similar in format to the Davis Cup.
 It was launched in 1963 as the Federation Cup to celebrate the 50th anniversary of the ITF, renamed the Fed Cup in 1995, and renamed again to honor tennis great Billie Jean King in 2020.
 The current format, adopted in 2020, is similar to that now used for the Davis Cup, with nations being divided into zone groups (Americas; Europe/Africa; and Asia/Oceania) which compete in two or three tiers, with the top tier being the 12-team Billie Jean King Cup Finals.
 The Finals are conducted in a similar manner as those of the Davis Cup, with pool play followed by knockout semifinals and finals.
 The winner and runner-up of the Finals automatically qualify for the next season's Finals.
 Teams ranked 3–10 advance to the next season's Billie Jean King Cup Qualifiers, where they play against the winners of the previous season's Billie Jean King Cup Play-offs.
 The play-offs in turn involve the losing teams from the Qualifiers and winning teams from the top-level zone groups.
 Like the Davis Cup, the rules of promotion and relegation are almost the same each year.
 Billie Jean King Cup rounds are contested three times per year, scheduled to minimize disruption with the WTA Tour to encourage participation.
 In each round, a combination of singles and doubles matches are contested to determine the winners.
 In 2020, 116 nations participated, making it the largest annual international team competition in women's sport.

+U14 World Cup (Men / Women)

+World Junior Tennis Competition - :es:Copa Mundial de Tenis Juvenil (U14) Since 1991.